parsa-epfl/cloudsuite/docs/benchmarks/graph-analytics.md

     --driver-memory 8g --executor-memory 8g
 ```

-Note that any argument passed to the container will be directed to `spark-submit`, the interface to submit jobs to spark.
-In the given command, to ensure that Spark has enough memory allocated to be able to execute the benchmark in memory, `--driver-memory` and `--executor-memory` arguments are passed to `spark-submit`.
-Adjust the `spark-submit` arguments based on the chosen algorithm and your system and container's configurations.
+Note that any argument passed to the container will be directed to `spark-submit`, the interface to submit jobs to Spark.
+In the given command, to ensure that Spark has enough memory allocated to execute the benchmark in memory, `--driver-memory` and `--executor-memory` arguments are passed to `spark-submit`.

 The environment variable `WORKLOAD_NAME` sets the graph algorithm that the container executes.
 Use `pr`, `cc`, and `tc` for PageRank, connected components, and triangle count respectively.
 PageRank is selected by default if not set.